The missouri delegation

 congressional officials …

-Missouri has a moderately sized but electorally stable congressional delegation, although both U.S. Senators serve in the first terms, and two House members are freshmen.
+Missouri has a moderately sized but electorally stable congressional delegation although two House members are freshmen.

-Of the ten members in the 2022-2023 class, three are minority representation through the end of the year, with eight males and two females comprising the group.
-Three are lawyers; one is a former mayor of Kansas City, another is a former U.S. Ambassador, a former national co-chair of the Republican National Committee, a United Methodist minister, and a nurse.
+Of the ten class members, two are minority representation through the end of the year.
+Five are lawyers; one is a former mayor of Kansas City, another is a former U.S. Ambassador, a former national co-chair of the Republican National Committee, and a United Methodist minister.

-One of the senators is facing re-election in 2024.
+None of the senators is facing re-election in 2026.

 When you look at these profiles, we have given each a letter grade for their effort this Congress, based on various factors, which you will find in What Is Thomas Looking For?
 These letter grades are probably pretty familiar to you if you have ever been a school student (we hope the answer to that is we all have!)